pandas-dev/pandas/doc/source/user_guide/indexing.rst

 Combined with setting a new column, you can use it to enlarge a dataframe where the values are determined conditionally.

-When you have two choices to choose from, say in the following dataframe, set the color to 'green' when the second column has 'Z'.
-You can do the following:
+Consider you have two choices to choose from in the following dataframe.
+And you want to set a new column color to 'green' when the second column has 'Z'.
+You can do the
+following:

 .. ipython:: python